ska-sa/katgpucbf/misc/xbgpu/README.md

 but I dont know for sure.
 11. There are a list of TODOs in the [xbengine](katxgpu/xbengine_proc_loop.py).
 These should be implemented.
 The most pressing of these is the implementation of a clean exit and the addition of control and monitoring.
-12. The receiver class requires a few different classes to set up correctly.
+12. The receiver requires a few different classes to set up correctly.
 The recv.Stream, recv.Ringbuffer and katxgpu.ringbuffer.AsyncRingbuffer objects.
 See [receiver_example.py](scratch/receiver_example.py) for an example.
-It may be worth creating some top level class that encapsulates all of these classes as there is no real value added by having the seperate.
-It would make implementing the receiver much simpler.
+It may be worth creating some top level class that encapsulates all of these classes as there is no real value added by having them seperate and it is a bit confusing to have to work with so many classes to do essentially one function.
+13. The command line parameters in [main.py](katxgpu/main.py) could be made more intuitive, for example instead of having mcast addresses and port numbers as seperate arguments, accept something formatted as `<ip address>:<port number>` and parse the argument to seperate out the parameters.
+Additionally checks need to be put in place to ensure the command line parameters are correct - is the port number valid, is the IP address a multicast address, is the array size >0, etc. As a first step for this, I would look at the [main.py](https://github.com/ska-sa/katfgpu/blob/master/katfgpu/main.py) file in katfgpu as this uses some useful parsing functions that could be of use here.

 ## License
 The license for this repository still needs to be specified.
 At the moment this repo is private so its not an issue.